softonic/open-source-software/standards/php.md

 1. Every project MUST have [CODEOWNERS](https://help.github.com/en/articles/about-code-owners) file in the root folder
 2. Every project MUST have LICENSE file in the root folder
-3. Every project SHOULD have travis integration, with coverage and code quality
+3. Every project SHOULD have travis integration, with coverage and code quality ..*. travis integration MUST test all the [supported PHP Versions](https://www.php.net/supported-versions.php) .
+This does not mean that the project must support all versions.
 3. Every project MUST have a README file, that SHOULD have the following items:
 ..1.
 Title of the project
 ..2.
 Release icon